-Melanie Pilcher, policy and standards manager at the Pre-school Learning Alliance, outlines the importance of maintaining a comprehensive health and safety policy…
+Melanie Pilcher, policy and standards manager at the Early Years Alliance, outlines the importance of maintaining a comprehensive health and safety policy…

 The EYFS requires that:

-● the premises and equipment should be clean, and providers should be aware of the requirements of health and safety legislation (including hygiene requirements).
-This should include informing and keeping staff up-to-date;
+● your premises and equipment should be clean, and you should be aware of the requirements of health and safety legislation (including hygiene requirements).
+This should include informing and keeping staff up-to-date.

 ● a health and safety policy should be in place which includes procedures for identifying, reporting and dealing with accidents, hazards and faulty equipment.

-The provider’s health and safety policy should contain reference to the procedures that the setting has in place, which may include the following:
+Your health and safety policy should contain reference to the procedures that your setting has in place, which may include the following:

 ● Risk assessment